hjstoff/nodesetexpr-expand/README.md

 require that the occurence of such redundant instances makes no difference for the outcome of the expansion operation.

-We could also reason about this as follows, if we say that the comma is a set union operator.
+If we say that the comma is a set union operator, we can also reason about this as follows:
-The union of ay set with itself just renders the same set.
-So, if "node1" is a nodeset expression denoting a set with a single nodename, then a nodeset expression applying the union operation multiple times, like so: "node1,node1,node1,node1", or like so: "node1,node1", should be accepted as valid expressions that both result in the same thing, viz. a set, that when expanded just produces a single nodename.
-Note that, if the language of nodenames is to follow DNS rules, which require case insensitive treatment of names, then also a nodeset expression like the following should expand to just a single name:
+- The union of ay set with itself just renders the same set.
+- So, if "node1" is a nodeset expression denoting a set with a single nodename, then a nodeset expression applying the union operation multiple times, like so: "node1,node1,node1,node1", or like so: "node1,node1", should be accepted as valid expression.
-"node1,NODE1,noDE1,Node1,nODE1,NoDe1".
+- both examples result in the same thing, viz. a set, that when expanded just produces the same single nodename.

+Note that, if the language of nodenames is to follow DNS rules, which require case insensitive treatment of names, then also a nodeset expression like the following should expand to just a single name: "node1,NODE1,noDE1,Node1,nODE1,NoDe1".

 While to be treated as valid, the union of a whole series of literal nodenames obviously is not the most concise form of nodeset expressions.
 Nodeset expressions get their